magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 ### validate-select

-It checks for a select field to be selected.
+Checks for a select field to be selected.

 #### Example